 Micah Hanks is a writer, podcaster, and researcher whose interests cover a variety of subjects.
 His areas of focus include history, science, philosophy, current events, cultural studies, technology, unexplained phenomena, and ways the future of humankind may be influenced by science and innovation in the coming decades.

 “I think my primary goal is to help people as much as possible,” Micah says, “and learn as much about our world, and the universe, as I can.
 I think that sums up my primary goals in life.”

 Podcasting became a hobby for Micah in early 2011 after a six-year stint working in radio as a producer and on-air talent.
-Since then, he has continued to pursue his passion for information-driven talk programming through a variety of podcasts, including The Micah Hanks Program and The Gralien Report, a science and unexplained mysteries show, as well as an “unfiltered” current events podcast, Middle Theory, which ran until 2015.
-He has also collaborated with others, such as veteran podcaster Jim Harold, to produce The Paranormal Report, a balanced, but skeptical look at trending news stories that involve claims of unexplained phenomena.
+Since then, he has continued to pursue his passion for information-driven talk programming through a variety of podcasts, including The Gralien Report, a science and unexplained mysteries program, as well as an “unfiltered” current events podcast, Middle Theory, cohosted with longtime friend and fellow commentator Christopher McCollum.

-Information science, as well as learning, productivity, business and economics also rank among Micah’s areas of study.
-Similarly, the controversy surrounding artificial intelligence, surveillance, and the broadening of human knowledge through the World Wide Web have all become similar areas of focus, which have prompted Micah to interview leading thinkers in the field, such as Benjamin Goertzel, Ph.D. about forecasts for the future of humanity.
+Separate from his archaeological interests, the controversy surrounding artificial intelligence, surveillance, and the broadening of human knowledge through the World Wide Web have also become areas of focus for Micah, which have prompted him to interview leading thinkers in the field like Benjamin Goertzel, Ph.D. about forecasts for the future of humanity.

 Micah has appeared on numerous television and radio programs, including CNN Radio, Coast to Coast AM with George Noory, History Channel’s Guts and Bolts, and many others.
-He has also lectured on a variety of subjects, including consciousness studies, technological singularity, aviation history, and historical mysteries.
+He has also lectured on a variety of subjects, including avocationalist archaeology, consciousness studies, aviation history, and historical mysteries.